Geo4D: Leveraging Video Generators for Geometric 4D Scene Reconstruction: Implementation Details

 The overall optimization process is outlined in~\cref{alg:A}.
 We first predict all three modality maps using our diffusion model for each video clip $g$.
 The predicted point maps are then roughly aligned based on the overlapping frames using the Umeyama algorithm~\cite{88573}.
 The camera intrinsic $\textbf{K}^k$ is initialized by minimizing the projection error of the point map $\bm{X}^{k,g^k}$ in its reference (first) frame $k$ within each window group $g^k$.
 The camera extrinsics are then initialized using the RANSAC PnP algorithm.
 In the first stage of optimization, the point maps are roughly disentangled into camera pose and depth map.
-The disparity map is then aligned with the global depth inferred from point maps by solving~\cref{eq:align_depth} to obtain the scale and shift parameters.
-The camera parameters extracted from the predicted ray map are aligned with the global camera trajectory based on the reference (first) frame of each video clip $g$ via~\cref{eq:align_cam}.
-After initializing all the alignment learnable parameter including rotation $\vect{R}^g_{*}$, scale $\lambda^g_*$, and shift $\vect{\beta}^g_*$ across different modality, where $* \in \{\text{p},\text{d},\text{c}\}$, we jointly optimize all the learnable parameters by~\cref{eq:opt_all}.
+The disparity map is then aligned with the global depth inferred from point maps by solving~\cref{eq:align_depth} from the main paper to obtain the scale and shift parameters.
+The camera parameters extracted from the predicted ray map are aligned with the global camera trajectory based on the reference (first) frame of each video clip $g$ via~\cref{eq:align_cam} from the main paper.
+After initializing all the alignment learnable parameters, including rotation $\vect{R}^g_{*}$, scale $\lambda^g_*$, and shift $\vect{\beta}^g_*$ across different modalities, where $* \in \{\text{p},\text{d},\text{c}\}$, we jointly optimize all the learnable parameters by~\cref{eq:opt_all}.
+Specifically, we set the weights for each loss term in~\cref{eq:opt_all} as $\alpha_1 = 1, \alpha_2 = 2, \alpha_3 = 0.005, \alpha_4 = 0.015$ to roughly equalize the scale of the different losses.

 \algopt